-Join Timothy Pintello for an in-depth discussion in this video What are starter group policies objects and how to use them, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video What are starter group policies objects and how to use them, part of Windows Server 2012: Create and Manage Group Policy.

 - Starter Group Policy Objects…are templates you can use to create multiple group policies…based on the starter group policy…that we mentioned in the first video of this course.…You create and edit starter group policies…in the same way as you do other group policies…using the Group Policy Editor tool.…When you are first viewing the starter group policy object…in the Editor tool you'll be prompted to create…a folder where you will store all the group policies…you create using your starter group policy object.…